Skip to main content

 1. Implement idempotency:

-// Use event ID to check if already processed
+// Use a unique identifier to check if already processed

 return; // Skip duplicate